ImtiazVision/Marketing-s-Secret-Weapon-Visual-Communication/README.md

 **Visual storytelling** is the process of visualizing very large data sets or extremely complicated thoughts or hypotheses such that the target audience may draw their own conclusions.
 Using arrows with a lot of intent, adding a key to make it simpler to take in that information, and using a visual metaphor can really assist someone take that content and run with it and then come to their own conclusions.

-The average consumer's attention span nowadays is barely five seconds.